-C. Duplicates
+3. Duplicates

 To meet demand, the Library may purchase materials in quantity for mass use and limited retention.
-Multiple copies of items anticipated to be in high demand may be purchased in the initial order.
-In addition, the Library purchases additional copies of materials based on a ratio of reserves to copies.
+In addition, the Library purchases additional copies of materials based on a ratio of holds to copies.

-D. Review Sources
+4. Review Sources

 Collection Development staff use reviews from professionally recognized publications as their primary source for materials selection.
-Additionally, library staff may consult standard bibliographies, booklists by recognized authorities, and the advice of experts in specific subject areas.
+Additionally, library staff may consult local and national media, booklists by recognized authorities, and the advice of experts in specific subject areas.